-The Centers for Medicare and Medicaid Services (CMS), the federal agency that runs the web-based health insurance supermarket program, says 823,180 families chose coverage through the system during the week that ended Saturday.
+The Centers for Medicare and Medicaid Services (CMS), the federal agency that runs the web-based health insurance supermarket program, says 823,180 people chose coverage through the system during the week that ended Saturday.

-The families were on track to have a total of about 1.1 million people covered by plans purchased through HealthCare.gov starting Jan.
+Those people were on track to have a private coverage purchased through HealthCare.gov in place starting Jan.
 1, 2018.

-The system has received plan selection information for a total of 3.6 million families and almost 6 million people.
+The system has received plan selection information for a total of 3.6 million people.

 An Affordable Care Act exchange is a web-based system that sells individual and small-group health coverage from private insurers.